thefirstspine-org/certificate-authority/README.md

 Generates files to be validated in the services.

-Example: `--mode=pair --key=private.key --certificate=public.cert --force`
+Example: `-m=pair -k=private.key -c=public.cert`

 **Options:**

-- `--help` Displays help.
-- `--version` Displays the version number.
-- `--mode=` Defines what's to be generated. `"ask"` or `"pair"`.
+- `-m` Defines what's to be generated. `"ask"` or `"pair"`.
 If not provided, a prompt will be displayed.
-- `--key=` The private key path.
+- `-k` The private key path.
 If not provided, a prompt will be displayed.
 If the file already exists, a confirmation will be asked.
-- `--certificate=` The public certificate path.
+- `-c` The public certificate path.
 If not provided, a prompt will be displayed.
 If the file already exists, a confirmation will be asked.
-- `--force` Once provided, the confirmation prompt will be ignored.

 ## How to use